Skip to content

 Writing Policies

-Policies must use OPA v1 Rego syntax with contains and if keywords.
+Policies use OPA v1 Rego syntax with import rego.v1.

 rego